dapucita/haxbotron/README.md

 `Player` is basic level, `Admin` is administrative level who is able to operating the game, and `Super Admin` is super level who has permissions for operating the bot application wholly.

-Admin players have yellow colored name tag in the spectator room, but Super Admin players don't have that yellow name tag.
+Admin players have yellow colored name tag in the spectator window, but Super Admin players don't have that yellow name tag.

+Super admin players can ban other players, and use special `!super` commands.

 ## Game Commands for Players
 If you(the player) type a command by chat...